jasnscript/tribute-page/README.md

 By the end, will will have demonstrated how to:
     - Use HTML to create the structure of the page
-    - Use CSS flexbox to style the page
+    - Use CSS to style the page